doodledood/elm-split-pane/README.md

 ## Basic Usage

-Use it just like any other TEA components.
+Use it just like any other TEA component.

 **Don't forget to register subscriptions, or dragging won't work.**